 Staff work well together as a team.
-They organise the learning environment well and ensure that children can move freely and gain easy access to the good range of interesting resources.
+They organise the learning environment effectively and ensure that children can move freely and gain easy access to the good range of interesting resources.
 Safeguarding children is prioritised.
 Recruitment procedures are robust and ensure that all staff are suitable to work with children.
-Staff have a clear understanding of safeguarding children.
-They have a good understanding of child protection issues and ensure children are well supervised at all times.
-A good range of policies and procedures are in place and documentation and records are completed to ensure children's health and safety needs are well met.
+Staff have a clear understanding of safeguarding children; they have a good understanding of child protection issues and ensure children are well supervised at all times.
+A good range of policies and procedures are implemented and documentation and records are completed to ensure children's health and safety needs are well met.
 Risk assessments are in place and all staff are aware of their roles and responsibilities.
 Any accidents or administration of medication is appropriately recorded and staff are aware of any health or dietary issues children may have.
-Children are provided with an inclusive environment and learn about valuing each others differences.
+However, some accident records have not been signed by the parents to acknowledge they have been informed.
+Equality and diversity are promoted well.
+Children are provided with an inclusive environment and learn about valuing each other's differences.

-Children benefit from the successful partnership between the staff and parents.
-Parents report they are extremely happy with the care offered to their children and they felt staff were approachable, supportive and they knew who their child's key person was.
-Parents are kept well informed about their children's routines via information displayed on notice boards, newsletters and daily discussion with staff.
+Children benefit from the highly successful partnership between the staff and parents.
+Parents were keen to report they are extremely happy with the excellent care offered to their children.
+They feel staff are very approachable, supportive and they praise them for the progress their children make.
+Parents are kept well informed about their children's routines through information displayed on notice boards and daily discussion with staff.
 They are encouraged to share information about their children's likes and dislikes and can talk to staff at any time.
-Systems to monitor and evaluate the effectiveness of the setting have been started but are not yet fully in place.
-Wider partnerships are well supported.
-For example, children with speech and language difficulties are well supported.
+Close liaison with other professionals ensures the needs of children are consistently met.
+Thorough systems to monitor and evaluate the effectiveness of the setting are in place.
+Children with special educational needs are well supported.
 Children are learning about wider society and differences through using resources that show positive images of diversity such as books and role play resources.
+The playgroup is organised to provide a stimulating environment, with access to resources which they are able to explore freely.